-Poverty Simulation—Students, school staff, and individuals from participating communities are invited to interact in a simulation that is provided by the University of Nebraska Cooperative Extension.
-This opportunity allows participants to experience in one 3 hour event what families who deal with poverty face each day.
+Poverty Simulation—Students, school staff, and individuals from participating communities are invited to interact in a simulation presented by trained SENCA Family Development Associates/Specialists.
+This opportunity allows participants to experience in one two to three hour event what families who live in poverty face each day.
 Participants engage in open discussions on how alternative and pro-active solutions can be found within their own communities to assist financially challenged individuals and families achieve financial independence.

 Wells Fargo “Hands on Banking” - The financial literacy curriculum utilized which meets the Nebraska State Standards of Education.
-The classes are presented in 4 to 5 classroom sessions by a trained SENCA Family Development Specialist (FDS).The classes focus on the areas of Checking and Savings, Budgeting (creating a personal spending plan), Credit (understanding what credit is and its personal impact), and the importance of Education and how it effects jobs and earning capacity.
+The classes are presented in 4 to 5 classroom sessions by a trained SENCA Family Development Associates/Specialists.The classes focus on the areas of Checking and Savings, Budgeting (creating a personal spending plan), Credit (understanding what credit is and its personal impact), and the importance of Education and how it effects jobs and earning capacity.

 Students Benefit from SENCA SMART

 8th Grade Students projected outcome is to demonstrate an understanding of the value of money, create a budget to ensure their ability to plan for future financial security, and open or increase a savings/checking account.
 The mission is: To provide youth with tools to understand the value of money and impact of choices made.